DONATIONS IN HONOR AND MEMORY OF Marie Hélèna Nazzaro

 Living with a blood disorder herself—a thrombophilia, and having a grandson with severe hemophilia and a great granddaughter who is an obligate carrier, Marie and her family named FWGBD as an important charity through which she can be memorialized.

+Please place Marie Hélèna’s name in the description box if this is a contribution you wish to make.
 The Nazzaro family thanks all of you who have given generously in Marie Hélèna’s name.